 Bill 124, The Rental Fairness Act

 In the late spring of this year, with the passing of Bill 124, the Residential Tenancies Act was revised and new protections were offered to tenants.
 If you care to brush up on the whole thing, you can find it here.
 A word of warning though, it isn’t a light read.
-For the Cole’s notes version of recent changes, just stay with me.
+For Cole’s notes version of recent changes, just stay with me.

 The new act is called Bill 124, the Rental Fairness Act and it mainly offers new protections to tenants.
 Some cities in Ontario, especially Toronto, have very low vacancy rates.
 This has caused a rental crisis in the city, and these measures are meant to address this.

-Most notable of these changes, is the expansion of rent control across the province.
+Most notable of these changes is the expansion of rent control across the province.
 Previously any rental unit constructed after 1991 was not covered by rent control, meaning landlords could increase monthly rent above the province’s rent increase guideline after the first year lease period was up.
-In a city like Toronto, that meant for tenants, most rental condos were a bit of a gamble.
+In a city like Toronto, which meant for tenants, most rental condos were a bit of a gamble.
 You may sign your first lease for a sum that matches your budget.
 But as the first lease comes up, tenants could be in for an increase in any amount the landlord saw fit.
 Obviously, problematic for tenants.

 There were some landlords who took full advantage of this loophole.
 Many steady tenants saw their rent increase unpredictably, arbitrarily, and sometimes massively, year over year.
-In a world-class city like Toronto, with an ever-increasing population leading to a very low vacancy rate, coupled with a white hot real estate market, the climate for renters was looking pretty bleak.
+In a world-class city like Toronto, with an ever-increasing population leading to a very low vacancy rate, coupled with a white-hot real estate market, the climate for renters was looking pretty bleak.

 This change now means that rent control extends to virtually all private rental units in Ontario.
 In real terms that means, if you rent a condo or a single-family home, in 2018, the rent can only increase by 1.8% according to the provincially set rent increase guideline.
 This guideline is pegged to inflation, for 2017, the rent increase guideline was 1.5%.